NotMephisto/colorshell/README.md

 ## 🖼️ Wallpapers
 When you're at the [Installation](#Installation) process, you can choose to copy my dotfiles' wallpapers folder.
 If you chose to copy, you can change the current wallpaper by pressing <kbd>SUPER</kbd> + <kbd>W</kbd>, or clicking to change wallpaper in the Control Center.

+### Source
+All wallpapers inside this repo are not made by me!
+You can find all sources inside [`WALLPAPERS.md`](https://github.com/retrozinndev/Hyprland-Dots/blob/ryo/WALLPAPERS.md) file.

 ## Installation
 You'll need to have installed all needed packages before installing my dotfiles!
 Use your package manager to do so.
 See needed packages on [`Wiki/Dependencies`].